 We cannot recommend which tree surgeon (arborist) you should use when having tree works done on your property.
 However, there are signs to look out for which indicate a good quality contractor.

 Why choose a professional arborist?

 Tree work is a dangerous and highly skilled operation.
-Choosing an arborist is something that must be done with great care.
+Choosing an arborist must be done with great care.
 Picking the wrong arborist could lead to:

-Tree work operations (arboriculture) require a high degree of technical competence, supported by training and experience.
-For these reasons tree work should only be undertaken by well trained, competent arborists who hold adequate insurance.
+Tree work operations (arboriculture) require a high degree of technical competence which is supported by training and experience.
+Tree work should only be undertaken by well trained, competent arborists who hold adequate insurance.

 Genuine or not?

-Anyone can call themselves a tree surgeon (arborist) and place an advert in Yellow Pages and offer a service.
-An advert alone does not guarantee quality of work or that it will be carried out safely.
+Anyone can call themselves a tree surgeon (arborist), place an advert online and offer a service.
+This does not guarantee that the work will be of high quality or done safely.

-Reputable tree care companies will be pleased to furnish copies of their insurance, qualifications and professional memberships and will work to nationally recognised standards.
+Reputable contractors will be happy to show you copies of their insurance, qualifications and professional memberships.
+They will also work to nationally recognised standards.

 Questions you should ask an arborist